Folding table

 A folding table is a type of folding furniture, a table with legs that fold up against the table top.
 This is intended to make storage more convenient and to make the table more portable.
 Many folding tables are made of lightweight materials to further increase portability.

-They can be combined with folding chairs.

 Description

 Folding tables are produced in many sizes, configurations, and designs.
 They can be made from plastic, metal, wood, and other materials.
 Some manufacturers use specialist materials such as engineered wood when producing tables.

 Folding mechanism

 There are two main types of folding table.
 Those that have leaves that fold down such as a Pembroke table, drop-leaf table or gateleg table, and those that fold by having legs that bend on a hinge located at the connection point between the table top and the leg.
 The leg is designed to fold and fit securely against the underside of the table top, while remaining attached.
 Because the hinge requires a stable material such as metal for dexterity, some producers use lightweight materials such as aluminium for an increased degree of portability in the folding mechanism.